Roc Capital Teams Up with ATTOM to Help Fuel Data Hunger

 Roc Capital already sees how their conversion from flat files to DaaS streamlines their business by providing a constant stream of regularly updated data without the manual work required by flat file ingestion and data management.
 “The greatest benefit is definitely the real time data feed,” according to Stavinsky.

 While reconciling and integrating the DaaS platform with the firm’s currently existing database, coupled with replicating the data structures they’ve built over time to suit their needs takes a bit of work, Roc Capital sees the long-term benefit.

 Roc Capital considers itself “data hungry” and explained that the firm’s leadership had been dealing with data for 20 years prior to entering the real estate space.
 Stavinsky said they had been converting qualitative data into quantitative signals.
 “So many of those skills are quite relevant for us today.”

 The firm is also leveraging machine learning and applied analytics in all their data science ventures, using ML algorithms to assist with loan origination, property assessment, risk management, valuation and more.

 When it comes to working with ATTOM, Stavinsky said, “We have enjoyed our relationship with ATTOM and receive prompt attention to any questions or requests that we have.
 I think data is the future and ATTOM recognizes that.”

-Don’t forget to register to the DaaS webinar on Wednesday, April 17th to learn more about how DaaS can elevate and evolve your property data solutions.
+Click here and scroll to the bottom of the page to listen to the DaaS webinar to learn more about how DaaS can elevate and evolve your property data solutions.